 - Where is the nearest doctor?
 If campus is far from home, seek out a nearby doctor who specializes in your condition.
 Send a copy of your medical records to them and make an appointment even if your condition is under control at the moment.
 Building a relationship with the right doctor early on can ensure that you receive the proper care should your condition flare up again.

 - What resources does the campus health center offer you?
 Inform the campus health center about your illness.
+Are the facilities adequate should you need medical attention on campus?
+Do the staff understand your condition enough to provide you the care you need?

 - What resources does the student disability center offer you?
 If your college discriminates against you because of your disability, it is in violation of the Americans with Disabilities Act (ADA).
 Many colleges want to accommodate students with chronic illnesses or disabilities, and the student disability center is the main point of contact.
 What medical records or paperwork do they need from you?
 How will they advocate for you?